wochap/hints/README.md

 ## System Requirements

-Note: Currently hints only works on Linux X11.

 1. You will need to have some sort of [compositing](https://wiki.archlinux.org/title/Xorg#Composite) setup so that you can properly overlay hints over windows with the correct level of transparency.
 Otherwise, the overlay will just cover the entire screen; not allowing you to see what is under the overlay.

 2. You will need to enable accessibility for your system.
 If you use a Desktop Environment, this might already be enabled by default.
 If you find that hints does not work or works for some apps and not others add the following to `/etc/environment`